A Short History of the Brotherhood of the Rosy Cross

 Kelpius was succeeded by Conrad Matthai, of whom many wondrous things could be told.
 With the dispersal of the majority of the disciples, an inner circle of six adepts remained under the leadership of Matthai.
 Locals would occasionally take note of the men walking single-file along a nearby road wearing hooded robes and sandals.
 On nights when the stars are right, six ghostly figures may still be seen on Forbidden Drive gliding silently in the moonlight.

-Conrad Matthai was reknown for his psychic powers and abilities as a healer.
+Conrad Matthai was renown for his psychic powers and abilities as a healer.
 He had the gift of prophecy, could exorcise demons and was especially regarded for being able to project his astral body and bring back news from anywhere in the world.
-He was known as the fastest means of communication between Philadelpia and other cities prior to the invention of the telegraph.
+He was known as the fastest means of communication between Philadelphia and other cities prior to the invention of the telegraph.

 After the death of Kelpius, following in the footsteps of Christ's Apostles, many of the disciples took up the staff of travel and teaching, becoming themselves "men of the unseen."
 They traveled far and wide, searching for the rare person who was worthy of teaching and initiation into their secrets.